tonethar/IGME-430-Spring-2021/projects/project-1.md

 - Final code must be pushed to Git repo
 - Final code must be zipped and submitted to the dropbox (without node_modules)

-Link to the Git repo (add me if necessary).
+- Link to the Git repo (add me if necessary).
-Link to CircleCI Build.
-Link to cloud deployed app (Heroku).
+- Link to cloud deployed app (Heroku).
-Final:

 ### VI-C. Final Version Documentation